c00lgat/OBSIDIAN/Docker.md

 `docker exec -it [containerID]`
 The above command will run commands inside the running container.
 For example:
-`docker exec -it faf82ca79d4a ps -aux` will list all of the processes running inside the container.
+`` will list all of the processes running inside the container.